sculptor/sculptor.github.io/documentation/installation.md

 ## Eclipse

-Sculptor can be used with any text editor or IDE, but if you are an [Eclipse](http://eclipse.org/) user it is recommended that you
+Sculptor can be used with any text editor or IDE.
+But if you are an [Eclipse](http://eclipse.org/) user it is recommended that you
 [install Eclipse](http://eclipse.org/downloads/) with the following plugins to be able to use Sculptors DSL editor with error highlight, code completion, and outline.

 1. Install [Eclipse](http://www.eclipse.org/downloads/) (Juno or newer), Eclipse IDE for Java EE Developers

+   To prevent OutOfMemoryError when using the Sculptor editor you can add `-XX:MaxPermSize=128m` in `eclipse.ini`, which is located in the Eclipse installation directory.
+   {: .alert }

 2. Directly in Eclipse (Help -> Install New Software) install from the Eclipse releases (e.g. Kepler) update site the following plugins:
-   * Modeling > MWE 2 runtime SDK 2.4.0 (or newer)
+   * General Purpose Tools > m2e - Maven Integration for Eclipse 1.4.0 (or newer)
    * Modeling > Xtext SDK 2.4.2 (or newer)

-To prevent OutOfMemoryError when using the Sculptor editor you can add `-XX:MaxPermSize=128m` in `eclipse.ini`, which is located in the Eclipse installation directory.
-{: .alert }

 ### Sculptor Eclipse Plugins